videosdk-live/agents/README.md

     async def on_enter(self) -> None:
         """Called when the agent first joins the meeting""" await self.session.say("Hi there!
 How can I help you today?")

+    async def on_exit(self) -> None:
+      """Called when the agent exits the meeting""" await self.session.say("Goodbye!")
 ```

 This code defines a basic voice agent with: